tunnckoCore/glob-fs/readme.md

 > wip, Better file globbing library for javascript and node.js.
 Faster alternative to glob-stream, gulp, vinyl-fs.

+**NOTE:** Won't be published soon, just implementation, just playing.
+Needs a lot of testing and fixtures, use cases.

 ## Install
 ```
 npm i --save glob-fs